Vector35/Sidekick-public/docs/guide/documentation.md

 # Documentation View

+!!! note

+    This feature will be deprecated in a future release.

 Documentation View provides a description of the current function very much in the style of a traditional man page.
 Sidekick automatically generates documentation based on the code in the current function and includes sections for NAME, DESCRIPTION, RETURN VALUE, ERRORS, and SIDE EFFECTS.
 Users can edit this content and also append supplemental information through a separate ADDENDUM section.

 ## Generating Documentation

 Within the Documentation view, click the `Regenerate Documentation` button to request Sidekick to re-generate documentation.
 This operation will overwrite any existing documentation.
 If you wish to keep any existing documentation, then you have a couple of options: